ivanred6/image_saliency_opencv/README.md

 ### Saliency Detection Algorithm Variants
 1. **Static Saliency**: Relies on image features and statistics to focus and localise on the most prominent image regions.
 1. **Motion Saliency**: Typically these rely on video or frame-by-frame input data.
 Frames are processed, tracking objects that appear to "_move_", with these considered salient.
-1. **Objectness**: Saliency Detection algorithms computing "_objectness_" generate a set of "_proposals_" - these are fundamentally just 'bounding boxes' of where objects are thought to exist within an image.
+1. **Objectness Saliency**: Saliency Detection algorithms computing "_objectness_" generate a set of "_proposals_" - these are fundamentally just 'bounding boxes' of where objects are thought to exist within an image.

 **Bear in mind - object detection is `not` the same as computing saliency.**
 > The SD algorithm has _no idea_ if the image contains an object of a given type, or not.
 Rather, it reports areas where it "_thinks_" objects reside within, meaning other processing systems (such as humans, or other algorithms) are responsible for classifying and making any decisions based on this classification/prediction.
 One benefit of SDs are their speed - useful for real-time applications where we wouldn't be able, or want, to run computationally expensive algorithms over all pixels in all image frames.